cert-manager/website/content/docs/troubleshooting/webhook.md

 is some HTTP proxy in between that is probably waiting for a plain HTTP request instead a `ClientHello` packet.

-We are unsure of the cause of this error.
+We do not know the cause of this error.
 Please comment on the above GitHub issue if you notice this error.

 ## Error: `HTTP probe failed with statuscode: 500`